How to Start Your Own LLC in Alaska - Complete Guide

 DBA Filing Fee: $25

-2. Select a Registered Agent for Your Alaska LLC
+2. Choose a Registered Agent of Your Alaska LLC

-Alaska requires every LLC to appoint a registered agent to receive legal notices, tax documents, and official government correspondence.
+Alaska also mandates all LLCs to designate a registered agent to accept legal notices, tax filings as well as government documents.

 The registered agent must:

-You may act as your own registered agent, or you can hire a professional service.
-Many business owners choose professional services for convenience, privacy, and reliability.
+You can represent yourself as a registered agent, or you can use the services of a professional.
+Business owners prefer professional services due to convenience, privacy and reliability.

 Member-Managed LLC